Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.8.0 =
 * Exposed additional settings for Google Pay.
-* Do not load the text domain anymore using load_plugin_textdomain(), buy WordPress recommendation.
+* Do not load the text domain anymore using load_plugin_textdomain(), by WordPress recommendation.
 * Updated the language template file.

 = 3.7.0 =